 You might think that playing with a lot of spin will lead to less control, but that's not always the case.
 While some spin paddles focus more on power at the expense of control, some offer an excellent blend of spin and control.

 Check out the ratings in each review above to see how the paddle scores on spin and control.
-If you want a paddle with a great combo of both, try the Vatic Pro PRISM Flash, the Legacy Pro, or the Diadem Edge 18k.
+If you want a paddle with a great combo of both, try the Vatic Pro PRISM Flash.

 Bottom line

-Spin is always on top players' minds, so paddle manufacturers keep finding new ways to load more spin onto their paddles.
-My favorite this year is the Diadem Edge 18k.
-I get great spin with it, time after time.
-It's a little pricier at $230, but it's well worth it in my opinion.
+Spin is always top of mind for players, so paddle manufacturers keep finding new ways to load more spin into their paddles.
+My favorite this year is the Proton Series One Type A. It's expensive at $280, but it's well worth it because its spin surface will last years.

-Here's a recap of my top five pickleball paddles for spin:
+Here's a recap of the five best pickleball paddles for spin:

-- CRBN-1X Power Series - Best for power
+- Engage Pursuit Pro1 6.0 - Best for power

 - Vatic Pro PRISM Flash - Best for control